Post-pandemic separation from owners is a dog's life

-NEW YORK (AFP) - Adopted en masse during the pandemic and spoiled for attention during remote working, many dogs (and their owners) have to adjust to a new lifestyle - and it is not always easy.
+NEW YORK • Adopted en masse during the pandemic and spoilt for attention during remote working, many dogs (and their owners) have to adjust to a new lifestyle - and it is not always easy.

-Mona, a one-year-old mutt, will soon have to spend one or two days a week home alone, waiting for her owners Hannah and Richard to come back.
+Mona, a one-year-old mutt, will soon have to spend one or two days a week home alone, waiting for her owners to come back.

 Adopted last March, the pooch has never had to endure so much separation.
-But Ms Hannah Peternell is not worried.
+But her owner, Ms Hannah Peternell, is not worried.

 "Obviously, she's probably bored and whatever, but she can handle being alone."